yoki31/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 The journal type is also not specified in the format (as per the accounts) and therefore it is at first created with the default type "general".

 At the end of the import process, the type is determined as per these rules regarding related moves and accounts:

-* | **bank** : Moves in these journals will always have a line (debit or credit) impacting a liquidity account.
+- | **bank**: Moves in these journals always have a line (debit or credit) impacting a liquidity account.
-  | ('cash' / 'bank' can be interchanged, so 'bank' is set everywhere when this condition is met)
+  | 'cash' / 'bank' can be interchanged, so 'bank' is set everywhere when this condition is met.
-* | **sale** : Moves in these journals will mostly have debit lines on receivable accounts and credit lines  on tax income accounts.
+- | **sale**: Moves in these journals mostly have debit lines on receivable accounts and credit lines on tax income accounts.
-  | Sale refund journal items will be debit/credit inverted.
+  | Sale refund journal items are debit/credit inverted.
-* | **purchase** : Moves in these journals will mostly have credit lines on payable accounts and debit lines on expense accounts.
+- | **purchase**: Moves in these journals mostly have credit lines on payable accounts and debit lines on expense accounts.
-  | Purchase refund journal items will be debit/credit inverted.
+  | Purchase refund journal items are debit/credit inverted.
-* | **general** : for everything else.
+- | **general**: for everything else.

 .. note::
     A minimum of 3 moves is necessary for journal type identification.